 - We will be flexible in our pricing and offerings.
 We will not prioritize being the cheapest, or most expensive offering.
 We deliver value through how we engage clients; giving them what they need when they need it.
 We avoid huge retainers, long contracts and unnecessary, bolt-on offerings to add a few quick bucks.
 If a prospect walks away based only on price, we accept that.
 A race to the bottom harms us and them.
 We want to hire the best, offer exceptional service and make engagement flexible and value-rich.

 Integrity is infused in all interactions with clients, our team and vendors.
 Simply, we treat others the way we want to be treated and we just don’t cut corners.

 - Responsiveness shows itself in little and big ways.
 From our commitment to never let a day go by where we don’t respond to client calls or emails, to humbly receiving feedback and improving our partnership, we listen, connect and act.- The pace of global business is unprecedented.
-Upstart companies need to use agility and speed to out maneuver the big competition.
+Upstart companies need to use agility and speed to outmaneuver the big competition.
 Speed in solution and service execution, combined with precision and quality, is a formidable combination.
-This is accentuated by our global offices across U.S., Asia and Europe, that allows us to execute with lightning speed, without compromise.
+This is accentuated by our global offices across the U.S., Asia, and Europe, that allows us to execute with lightning speed, without compromise.